-Some would say that I had no control of the test results learned at the doctor’s visit.
+Some would say that I had no control over the test results learned at the doctor’s visit.
 Maybe that is true, but what I did have control of was my response to those results.
 The outcome of my response has been extraordinary but let’s dig deeper.
-Did I really have no control of what I learned at the doctor’s?
-Of course I did!
-It would never have happened if I had maintained my high school weight, continued to play sports, and been physically active after college.
+Did I really have no control over what I learned at the doctors?
+Of course, I did!
+It would never have happened if I had maintained my high school weight, continued to play sports and be physically active after college.
 The point is this: we really have a great deal of control over what happens to us in life.
 We just have to make more powerful choices and choose to have better outcomes.

 - They don’t trust you.

 - They don’t know how to refer you.

 - You are simply not top of mind.

 Let’s talk about the trust challenge right now.
 I have heard of so many different ways to establish trust, but I believe it is simply established by doing what you say you are going to do.
 A number of years ago I was leading a training program in Asheville, NC.
 Part of that training was about establishing trust.
 In my conversation with the class, I let them know that everything you do either helps you gain trust or lose it.
 Then I asked this question, “How many of you honor 100% of your commitments?”
 By the way, I have asked this question many times before and nobody ever raises their hand because 100% means you never drop the ball.
 In this case, a lady did raise her hand indicating that she honored 100% of her commitments.
 Before really thinking, I said, “You were 15 minutes late for this class.”
 Oops!!
 I should have thought before saying that but, none the less, I said it.
 I felt pretty bad for calling her out in front of the entire class.